apache/mesos/docs/persistent-volume.md

 # Persistent Volume

 Mesos provides a mechanism to create a persistent volume from disk resources.
-This enables stateful services such as HDFS and Cassandra to store their data within Mesos rather than having to resort to network-mounted EBS volumes that needs to be placed in a well-known location.
+When launching a task, you can create a volume that exists outside the task's sandbox and will persist on the node even after the task dies or completes.
+When the task exits, its resources -- including the persistent volume -- can be offered back to the framework, so that the framework can launch the same task again, launch a recovery task, or launch a new task that consumes the previous task's output as its input.
+Persistent volumes enable stateful services such as HDFS and Cassandra to store their data within Mesos rather than having to resort to workarounds (e.g., writing task state to a distributed filesystem that is mounted at a well-known location outside the task's sandbox).

 Persistent volumes can only be created from __reserved__ disk resources, whether it be statically reserved or dynamically reserved.
 A dynamically reserved